ruchit-parikh/php-mailer/README.md

 ```

 - Once you install all dependecies, you can create a database (I have provided mysql file named as **migration.sql** in root directory).
 You will simply need to run that query in your database.
-- After setting up database, you can provide its details - port, host, username, password, database on **configuration.php** file in root directory.
+- After setting up database, you can provide its details - port, host, username, password, database on **production_configuration.php** file in root directory.
 - That's it you are good to go for PHP server

 ### How to test with PHPUnit

 You can run below command in root directory to test all test cases.
-If needed you can integrate this command to be run in your pipline on each commit or pull request for your version control system
+If needed you can integrate this command to be run in your pipline on each commit or pull request for your version control system.
+For setting test configuration for your database connection, edit `test_configuration.php`

 ```php
 ./vendor/phpunit/phpunit/phpunit